 The old unit is built up with a mainboard that has a connector for a backplane, on which 4 cards are mounted.
 The newer Tandberg has a main CPU, which is a Xilinx XC4013 FPGA with a 27 MHz crystal sitting next to it.
 The C-CUBE AViA-DMX provide one end of a highly integrated MPEG-2 transport chipset.
 The STi3520ACV is a MPEG Audio / MPEG-2 Video Integrated Decoder.
 All the following cards are just made into one board on the newer units.

 The input signal card has its own dedicated 7805, 5V regulator with a large heat sink.
-The shielded analog-to-digital ADC conversion goes into a unknown Philips IC with a 16 MHz and 61 MHz crystal sitting next to it.
-The VLSI VY27065 is a Satellite DVB IC of unknown function and the VLSI VES5453 Satellite FEC COMATLAS is a Forward Error Correction Decoder.
+The shielded analog-to-digital ADC conversion goes into a unknown Philips IC.
+There is a 16 MHz and 61 MHz crystal sitting next to it.
+The VLSI VY27065 is a Satellite DVB IC of unknown function.
+The VLSI VES5453 Satellite FEC COMATLAS is a Forward Error Correction Decoder.

-Besides the cardreader plastic enclosure, the large IC really stealing all the attention here is the DiviCom DMX-2000+ MPEG-2 TRANSPORT DEMUX IC.
-There is also a Xilinx XC3142 FPGA with 27 MHz crystal and a good oldschool Motorola MC68ECO20 microcontroller which most likely runs the very old cardreader software.
-The amount of different MPEG-2 decoders in this products makes me think that a lot of jobs are done twice or three times, in different places, instead of treating all data in a central CPU.
+Besides the card reader plastic enclosure, the large IC really stealing all the attention here is the DiviCom DMX-2000+ MPEG-2 TRANSPORT DEMUX IC.
+There is also a Xilinx XC3142 FPGA with 27 MHz crystal.
+A good old school Motorola MC68ECO20 microcontroller which most likely runs the very old card reader software.
+The amount of different MPEG-2 decoder in this products makes me think that a lot of jobs are done twice or three times, in different places.
+Instead of treating all data in a central CPU.